-Despite the fact that Alcoholics Anonymous and other 12-step groups are currently the leading approach to addiction recovery in the U.S., there are several alternative approaches that many have attributed to their recovery success.
+Even though Alcoholics Anonymous and other 12-step groups are currently the leading approaches to addiction recovery in the U.S., there are several alternative approaches that many have attributed to their recovery success.
 SMART (Self-Management and Recovery Training) Recovery is one of the biggest players in the non-step recovery field and has marketed itself as an alternative to AA since 1994.

 Unlike AA, SMART Recovery is a secular organization that is focused more on science rather than spirituality.
-Using an adaptation of a number of therapies, including Cognitive Therapy (CBT), Motivational Enhancement Therapy (MET) and Rational Emotive Therapy (REBT), the program’s core principle is that both addiction and recovery are a choice.
-This principle gives the individual full control over their actions and they can decide for themselves if they have a problem with any form of compulsive behavior.
+Using an adaptation of several therapies, including Cognitive Therapy (CBT), Motivational Enhancement Therapy (MET), and Rational Emotive Therapy (REBT), the program’s core principle is that both addiction and recovery are a choice.
+This principle gives the individual full control over their actions, and they can decide for themselves if they have a problem with any form of compulsive behavior.

 SMART Recovery is a support group and has now grown into an internationally recognized organization with more than 800 meetings worldwide.
 It emphasizes self-determination and finds labels such as “alcoholics” or “addicts” as detrimental.